Preparing for Retirement: 7 Secret Training Tips for a Successful Future

 As we age, we sometimes slowly lose control over our own destinies.
 However, the more autonomy and personal responsibility we can maintain, the better.

-After just 3 weeks, the independent group saw improvement in physical and mental well-being while the more controlled group declined or stayed the same.
-And, 18 months later, the independent residents were twice as likely to be living.
+After just three weeks, the independent group saw improvement in physical and mental well-being while the more controlled group declined or stayed the same.
+And 18 months later, the independent residents were twice as likely to be living.

 According to Dan Buettner, author of “The Blue Zones, 9 Lessons for Living Longer from the People Who’ve Lived the Longest,” the longest living people in the world make movement a natural part of their everyday life.
 They move in meaningful ways about every 20 minutes and walking is their primary mode of transportation.

 Other research suggests that this type of active lifestyle is beneficial.
-Recent studies have concluded that there are significant risks to sitting too much — many people are now calling “sitting the new smoking.”
+Studies have also concluded that there are significant risks to sitting too much–many people are now calling “sitting the new smoking.”

 As you move into retirement, think about setting up your routines to involve as much movement as possible.